mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 a = 0
 $$

 What is the probability of the action $a$ being taken?
-In the case of our example, it's very straight forward.
-The probability of an action being taken is exactly the action's probability in the distribution calculated by the policy, 0.1 or 10%.
+Because we are using a [discrete probability distribution](https://en.wikipedia.org/wiki/Probability_distribution#Discrete_probability_distribution), it's very straight forward.
+The probability of an action being taken is exactly the action's probability $\mathbf{pr}_a$ in the distribution calculated by the policy, 0.1 or 10%.

 This is the case because all of our actions in this distribution (_left_, _middle_, and _right_) are mutually exclusive.
 You can not have an action that combines _left_ and _middle_.
 So the probability can be found by extracting the element from the probability vector whose index corresponds to the sampled action.
 To put this a little more formally: